Scarlet Finale! (Demo)

 “Picking up a fight is easy.”
 Faith finally gave her a response.
 “But this is one fight we have to avoid at all costs.”

 After going deeper and deeper into the city, Faith sighed with relief.
-Given the speed he was going at, there was no way that person would catch up with him.
+Given the speed he was going at, there was no way for that person to catch up with him.